Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 when assuming non-singularity and

-we now have $\dot X(t)(:)_{n^2,1} = P(t)\backslash q(t)$.
-This formulation is reminiscent of formula (10i) in Section 2, except that here the entities followed by $(:)$ represent column vector matrices instead of square matrices and these vectors now have $n^2$ entries instead of $n$ in (10i).
+we now have $\circledthree \!\!\!_K \ \dot X(t)(:)_{n^2,1} = P(t)\backslash q(t)$.
+This formulation is reminiscent of formula (3$i$) in Step 3 of Section 2, except that here the entities followed by $(:)$ represent column vector matrices instead of square matrices and these vectors now have $n^2$ entries instead of $n$ in (3$i$).
 This might lead to execution time problems for real-time applications if the size of the original system is in the hundreds or beyond, while $n = 10$ or $20$ should pose no problems at all.
 How to mitigate such size problems, see \cite{N51510} e.g..\\[1mm] To obtain the derivatives $\dot X(t_k)$ for each discrete time $t_k = t_o + (k-1) \tau$ for use in Step 5 of discretized ZNN, we need to solve the $n^2$ by $n^2$ linear system $P(t)\backslash q(t)$ and obtain the column vectorized matrix $\dot X(t_k)(:)_{n^2,1}$.
 Then we reshape $\dot X(t)(:)_{n^2,1}$ into square matrix form via Matlab's {\tt reshape.m} function.
-Equation \circledfive then equates the matrix version $\dot X(t_k)_{n,n}$ with the formula for $\dot X(t_k)_{n,n}$ from our chosen finite difference expression and this helps us to predict $X(t_{k+1})_{n,n}$.
-This has been done many times before in this paper without enlarged Kronecker product matrices and vectors and this should create no problems to our readers.
-A plot and analysis of the error function's decay as time $t$ progresses for 6 minutes was given in Section 2 for the time-varying matrix square root problem.\\[1mm] For further analyses, a convergence proof and numerical tests of ZNN based time-varying matrix square root algorithms see \cite{ZHYLLQ20}.
-Computing time-varying matrix square roots is also the subject of \cite[Chs.
+Equation \circledfive then equates the above matrix version $\dot X(t_k)_{n,n}$ of step \circledthree with the difference formula for $\dot X(t_k)_{n,n}$ from our chosen finite difference expression in step \circledfour of ZNN and this helps us to predict $X(t_{k+1})_{n,n}$ in step \circledsix.
+This has been done many times before in this paper, but without the enlarged Kronecker product matrices and vectors and it should create no problems for our readers.
+A plot and analysis of the error function's decay as time $t$ progresses for 6 minutes was given in Section 2, preceding Figure 1, for the time--varying matrix square root problem.\\[1mm] For further analyses, a convergence proof and numerical tests of ZNN based time--varying matrix square root algorithms see \cite{ZHYLLQ20}.
+Computing time--varying matrix square roots is also the subject of \cite[Chs.
 8, 10]{ZGbook15}.\\[-2mm]